-May 18, 2016 - We at Bingham Memorial Hospital (BMH) are honored to be a part of Relay for Life.
+At Bingham Memorial Hospital (BMH), we are honored to be a part of Relay for Life.
 Please join us at this year’s event, which will take place on Sat., May 21st at Blackfoot High School from noon until 10 p.m.

 Our team—The Bingham Crusaders—will be walking laps to represent that cancer never sleeps and to honor those who have lost their life to cancer and those who bravely continue on with the fight.
 This special community event generates awareness about cancer and raises funds for research and for patients who may need assistance during treatments, helping to offset the costs associated with treatments, makeovers, transportation, and lodging.